Anonym-Bruker/elviagraph/README.md

 Run the following command once to download modules: npm install

-Run one of the following command to star application/server: node server.js or npm start
+Run one of the following command to start application/server: node server.js or npm start

 ## Known limitations/bugs